How to File a Mechanics Lien in Florida

 Florida’s law requires the lienor to serve a copy of the claim of lien to the property owner either before record of the claim or within 15 days of recording.
 If a copy of the claim is not provided to the property owner within this time frame, per F.S. § 713.08(4)(c), the lien will be rendered voidable.
 The recorded claim of lien can be served in person, by registered or certified mail, or overnight delivery with record of receipt, or by posting the claim on the premises.

-At Trent Cotney, P.A., we specialize in helping individuals in the construction industry with mechanics lien law.
+At Cotney Construction Law, we specialize in helping individuals in the construction industry with mechanics lien law.
 If you find yourself in need of a Tampa construction attorney, please call us at 813.579.3278 or submit our contact request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.